jscript-panel/jscript-panel.github.io/docs/other/musicbrainz64.md

 on format.
 See the changelog entry for [1.1.2](#112).

 ## Changes
+### 2.1
+- Add support for `32bit`.
+The name is remaining unchanged.
+- For existing `64bit` users, all preferences have been reset due to a large internal rewrite at the same time.

 ### 1.2.9
 - Fix bug where ascii punctuation replacements were not applied if enabled in the `Preferences`.
 I can only apologise